fossable/docs.sandpolis.org/docs/specification/plugins/device.md

 The device plugin extends management functionality out to agent-less devices.

 ## Subagents
-Subagents are devices that do not have a Sandpolis agent software installed, but are instead managed via a third-party protocol such as SSH, HTTP, or SNMP from an instance called the _gateway_.
+Subagents are devices that do not have Sandpolis agent software installed, but are instead managed via a third-party protocol such as SSH, IPMI, or SNMP from an instance called the _gateway_.
 The gateway instance for a subagent may be an independent agent or a server.